sacherjj/array_devices/README.md

 ## Programming Load

-See programming_example.py for sendin a program to the load and running it.
+See programming_example.py for sending a program to the load and running it.

 ## Multiple Loads with Single USB Port
 The DB9 cable from the Load to the 3312 TTL Serial to USB adaptor has the following pinout:

-1 - 3.3V
+1. 3.3V
-2 - TX (from Computer)
+2. TX (from Computer)
-3 - RX (from Load)
+3. RX (from Load)
-5 - GND
+5. GND

 All other pins are not connected.